learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 RESULTS AND INTERPRETATION

-Based on the correlation matrix, and correlation heatmap, and the model results for the standardised data, squarefoot living variable is the single most significant variable in affecting house prices, then followed by view based on our model.
+Based on the correlation matrix, and correlation heatmap, and the model results for the standardized data, square foot living variable is the single most significant variable in affecting house prices, then followed by view based on our model.

-For house with average 'sqft_living', 'floors', 'condition', and 'view', the house price is about 540,500 dollars.
+For houses with an average 'sqft_living', 'floors', 'condition', and 'view', the house price is about 540,500 dollars.
 A unit increase in square feet of sqft_living leads to a $253.5 increase in house price.
-While our models explain 54.3 percent of the variablity in house prices, its error increases with increasing shouse price as seen in the residual plot
+While our models explain 54.3 percent of the variablity in house prices, its error increases with increasing house price as seen in the residual plot

 RECOMENDATIONS & CONCLUSIONS
+1. Further to no.3 above, more analysis is required to show how the geographical location of a house affects its price
+2. Ways to improve the accuracy, especially for high-value homes, so we can provide even more reliable estimates across the entire range of house prices is needed.
+3. Market Segmentation: To determine market segmentation or particular buyer preferences, examine the link between the independent factors and housing prices.
+For example, a market sector of luxury or high-end homes may be indicated if the prices of houses tend to be higher.